LesFruitsDefendus/guides/docs/source/pre-pick-guide/support-for-pickleaders.md

 # Support for Pick-leaders

-New pickleaders are paired with a member of the core, called a “fruit buddy”.
+New pick-leaders are paired with a member of the core, called a “fruit buddy”.
 He or she is your primary contact person for questions related to organizing and leading picks.

 We also ask our community of pick-leaders to help support each other by sharing questions and expertise through [Les Fruits Défendus’s Facebook group for pick-leaders](https://www.facebook.com/groups/1915569122052107/).